You probably opened a spreadsheet, PowerPoint, or Word document during an initial strategic planning meeting and never looked back.

 According to Jonathan Morgan, AchieveIt’s VP of revenue operations and head of marketing, “Over 90% of the companies we see, are relying heavily on manual processes to track and manage their plans.”
 But these processes were not designed to carry out strategic planning and execution.

 To put it bluntly, manual processes and tools like the MS Office suite hinder your strategic vision.
 You’re wasting time, and what’s worse, you lack context, visibility, and accountability.

 Organizations that excel at strategy execution have found a different, more effective way to manage their plans.
-Through reducing manual processes, they address some of the key problems (below) that hinder strategy execution
+By reducing manual processes, they address some of the key problems (below) that hinder strategy execution.

 Time wasted on manual work

 The main tradeoff of using spreadsheets and presentations for strategy execution is that your teams ultimately lose a lot of time on tasks that could otherwise be done automatically.
 This is particularly true for collecting updates across your team.

 With manual tools, the bulk of the work falls on the strategy leader, who needs to notify and then chase team members to input their updates.
 This includes asking for clarification when updates are unclear or if the information is incorrect.

 Finally, that same team lead would need to gather all of the information and input it into one space and in one format.
 The process is error-prone, not to mention time-consuming.
 In fact, research shows that the majority of spreadsheets contain errors and are rarely ever tested.

 “We’ve had organizations tell us that it’s taken them four to six weeks to gather their quarterly updates.
 That’s halfway through the quarter by the time you’re actually done understanding how you’re doing.
 You can’t make decisions that drive change if it’s taking that long to just figure out your status,” says Jonathan.

 The solution: Automation